rose-lukas/Rose/README.md

 ## ⚡ Hi there, I'm Lukas

 ### I'm a young developer looking to grow my skills and networking!
-- 📚 I’m currently in my 4th and final year at York University, Toronto!
+- 📚 I’m currently in my 4th and final year Software Engineering at York University, Toronto!
 - 🌱 I’m currently learning: Web Development, Algorithm Analysis, and System Specification (Rodin Platform).
 - 👔 I’m looking for internship opportunities as well as collaborations with other developers.
 - ✔️ 2021 Goals: Dive further into HTML5, CSS3, JavaScript, Node.js, and more!